 Do I offer telehealth or in person sessions?
 During Covid, I am offering teletherapy, and in person services, but ultimately prefer in person, especially with young children/adolescents.

 Am I taking on new clients?
-Currently accepting new clients for a waitlist.
+Not accepting new clients or keeping a waitlist at this time.